St. Paul's High School, Belgaum

 St. Paul's High School is a private Catholic primary and secondary school for boys located in the Cantonment area in Belgaum, North Karnataka, India.
 Founded by the Jesuits in 1856, the school is located adjacent to its sister school, St. Joseph’s Canossian Convent School and the Cathedral of Our Lady of the Family Rosary of Fatima.

 History

 The school was founded in 1856.
 Fr.
 Charmilliot, an Austrian Jesuit, first stepped into the compound of St Paul's as the chaplain of Our Lady of Mount Carmel chapel, that existed on these premises.
 From that day the Jesuits never left the premises even though their nationality might have changed.
 First the school had Austrian and German Jesuit fathers.
 They were replaced by the Portuguese Jesuits.
 Now Indian Jesuits of the Goa Province run the school.

 Motto

-The motto of the school is Induamar Arma Lucis – "Let us put on the armour of light", which means "Be a light to others, bring light to the world around you by your words, and above all by your actions."
+The motto of the school is Induamur Arma Lucis – "Let us put on the armour of light", which means "Be a light to others, bring light to the world around you by your words, and above all by your actions."